iobroker-community-adapters/ioBroker.frigate-bettman66/README.md

 ## Instructions

 MQTT must be activated in Frigate and integrated into the ioBroker.
-The MQTT data point (usually "mqtt.0.frigate") and the frigate url are entered in the adapter settings.
+The MQTT data point (usually "mqtt.0.frigate"), the frigate url and Number of web url are entered in the adapter settings.

 _Automatically created objects:_

 -   objects for settings in Frigate
 -   motion events for each camera
--   the last 10 camera snapshot/clip url in the ring buffer
+-   the last camera snapshot/clip url in the ring buffer

 These objects can be further processed in the ioBroker, e.g. in the Vis.